timm/fun/docs/about.md

 Why Fun?

 - Why not?
-Inventing your owne language with transpilers is fun!
+Inventing your own language with transpilers is fun!
 (Hint: where possible, keep the same line numbers in the output so errors there can be easily traced abck to your source code.)